Human Resources Management and Labor CSR

 Teijin Group Medium-to Long-Term Personnel Plan

-In our three-year Medium-Term Management Plan beginning in fiscal 2017, the Teijin Group has established a direction of “Penetration of diversity and work style reforms” and is charging ahead with its goals of “Promoting the success of human resources regardless of gender, nationality, experience and sense of values” and “Promoting the design of systems to support diverse work styles in step with the times”.
+In our three-year Medium-Term Management Plan beginning in fiscal 2017, the Teijin Group has established a direction of “Penetration of diversity and work style reforms” and is implementing the initiatives of “Promoting the success of human resources regardless of gender, nationality, experience and sense of values” and “Promoting the design of systems to support diverse work styles in step with the times”.

 - Penetration of diversity and work style reforms